Can Pink Noise Help You Sleep?

 What Is Pink Noise?

 Pink noise is a type of sound that balances all frequencies in a way that sounds natural and calming.
 Think of steady rainfall or wind through trees.
-These are perfect examples of pink noise in nature.

 The Technical Details